 I usually use a sieve to separate the large parts of potatoes and either run them through the grinder or food processor again or keep them for other uses (like making mashed potatoes).

-Storing your potato flour
+Storing your homemade potato flour

 I keep mine in an airtight container (usually plastic).
 I also find that the flour lasts longer when the potatoes are slightly overdried.